Knowledge Base Sections ▾

 moonshotai/Kimi-K2.6

-Most tasks that were solved on OpenRouter via Claude Sonnet 4.6 or GPT-5.5 are solved on JoinGonka via Qwen3-235B — with no loss of quality for practical scenarios.
+Most tasks solved on OpenRouter using Claude Sonnet 4.6 or GPT-5.5 can be handled on JoinGonka using Kimi K2.6 with no quality loss for practical scenarios.

 Step 4.
-Using Anthropic API endpoint (optional).
+Using the Anthropic API endpoint (optional).
 If your code or tool is already written for the Anthropic Messages API (/v1/messages), JoinGonka supports it natively.
-This is especially convenient for users of Claude Code:
+This is especially convenient for Claude Code users:

 ANTHROPIC_BASE_URL=https://gate.joingonka.ai

-ANTHROPIC_API_KEY=jg-your-keyOpenRouter does not offer an Anthropic-compatible endpoint; this is a unique advantage of JoinGonka.
+ANTHROPIC_API_KEY=jg-your-keyOpenRouter does not offer an Anthropic-compatible endpoint; this is a unique JoinGonka advantage.

 Step 5.
 Connecting specific tools.
 The same JoinGonka key works with any OpenAI-compatible client: